Lesterpaintstheworld/terminal-velocity/story/structure/act_breakdowns/act3_crisis.md

 - **Conflict 1**: The initial conflict arises as Isabella and Marcus debate the ethical implications of AI governance, setting the stage for their ideological clash.
 - **Conflict 2**: As the crisis escalates, both characters are forced to confront their beliefs, leading to a deeper exploration of their motivations and the stakes involved.
 - **Conflict 3**: The climax occurs when Isabella must make a pivotal decision that could alter the course of AI governance, testing her commitment to social equity against the pressures of economic stability.

+## Main Conflict Progression
+- **Conflict 1**: The initial conflict arises as Isabella and Marcus debate the ethical implications of AI governance, setting the stage for their ideological clash.
+- **Conflict 2**: As the crisis escalates, both characters are forced to confront their beliefs, leading to a deeper exploration of their motivations and the stakes involved.
+- **Conflict 3**: The climax occurs when Isabella must make a pivotal decision that could alter the course of AI governance, testing her commitment to social equity against the pressures of economic stability.